 - a general description, or overview of the proposed book

 - a table of contents, including a brief precis for each chapter

 - a sample chapter, if available

 - a word count of the project (including bibliography, notes, etc.)

 - an analysis of the expected audience, or market, for the book

 - a round-up of competing books (if any exist), and a brief explanation of the uniqueness of the proposed book

 - a curriculum vitae

-Kristen Elias Rowley is Editor-in-Chief and acquires American studies, race & ethnic studies (including Latinx studies and Black Studies), literary studies and cultural studies, and creative works.
+Kristen Elias Rowley is Editor-in-Chief and acquires American studies, race & ethnic studies, Latinx studies, and creative works.
 Tara Cyphers is the Acquisitions Editor for rhetoric & communication and gender & sexuality studies.
+Ana Jimenez-Moreno is the Acquisitions Editor for literary studies and cultural studies.
 For trade or regional books, contact Tony Sanfilippo.
 Please submit all proposals electronically via email.

 OSUP accepts and considers manuscript proposals year round for all of the areas in which we publish.
 If you are unsure whether your project is a good fit for our list, please query an editor before sending your proposal.